 Gluten-Free Flour – For a ready-made, store bought gluten-free flour, I use King Arthur All Purpose Flour (not Measure for Measure).
 This is their blend without binders like xanthan gum and guar gum.
 The binders make crepe batter too thick and it needs to be thin, so it can easily spread in the pan.

 It is difficult to find a gluten-free flour without binders, so the recipe includes a simple DIY gluten-free flour blend that works well for crepes.
 Mixing up your own gluten-free flour blend can be a great way to incorporate different gf grains into your diet (most gluten-free flours are rice based).
 See my post on the best gluten-free flour for baking for more info on DIY blends and store-bought blends.

-Here’s the recipe for this special flour blend that I love for theses tartlettes and many more of my gluten-free recipes:
+Here’s the recipe for a simple flour blend that works for theses tartlettes:

 - 2/3 c potato starch

 Cut out 2½-3″ circles from the tortillas or crepes using a biscuit cutter or a wide mouth glass or jar.
 If using tortillas, heat them in the microwave for 7-8 seconds to make them a bit more pliable.

 Stack 2 or 3 to make the process go faster.
 Press down firmly and turn the cutter.

 Spray the muffin tin with oil spray.
 Reheat the cut circles in the microwave for a few seconds if they have cooled.
 They will need to be warm for this step.
 Once heated, keep them covered with a towel to keep warm.
 Take one circle and push it into a well of the muffin tin.
 No need to worry if it cracks a little bit.